 Anna (nee Raycheba) Pidruchney was an Alberta homesteader, community activist, artist, and author of two books about Ukrainian Canadian pioneer life.
 She taught numerous writing classes in both the Ukrainian and English languages, and had a special interest in young people.
 This award was established in 1989, in recognition of her lifelong commitment to encouraging and promoting the works of young writers.
-The award is available annually to a writer for a work that includes Ukrainian Canadian content (i.e. Subject matter, theme, character or settings).
-Submissions for this year’s award must be in Ukrainian.
+The award is available annually to a writer for a work that includes Ukrainian Canadian content (i.e. subject matter, theme, character or settings.
+The Ukrainian Canadian content may be from any historical period or country).
 Previous recipients of this award are not eligible.

 This award is made possible through an endowment established in 1989, on the occasion of William and Mary Kostash's 50th wedding anniversary.
 Both contributed significant leadership to the Ukrainian Canadian community.
-Awarded every second year (next submission year is 2016) for a project that promotes Ukrainian Canadian identity through the medium of film, video or multimedia (computer generated).
+Awarded every second year for a project in film, video or the new media that examines questions of Ukrainian Canadian identity as it is formed in the 21st century in local and global contexts.
+Works in progress and/or completed works will be considered.
+Drama, documentary, experimental, educational and other genres are acceptable.
+Open to students and independent film, video or new media producers.

 Roman Soltykewych Music Award ($500)

 Established in commemoration of the 25th anniversary of the passing of Roman Soltykewych, and in his work in developing and fostering love and understanding of Ukrainian choral music.
-This award is available annually to any qualified applicant (individual or group) who is planning to pursue further studies in the field of Ukrainian choral or vocal music.
+This award is available annually to any qualified applicant (individual or group) determined to pursue further studies in the field of Ukrainian choral or vocal music.

 - Download Roman Soltykevych Award fact sheet (.pdf) »